-While some renovations add value, in our latest post, we want to let you know about the worst projects for adding ROI to your Melbourne property.
+While some renovations add value, in our latest post, we want to let you know about the worst projects for adding ROI to your Central Florida property.

 Not every renovation project is good for your bottom line.
 Some renovations simply aren’t worth it.
 Below, we will discuss some of the worst projects for adding ROI to your investment property.